LukasMosser/MontePetro/README.rst

     #This will generate all the sampled distributions for each region
     model.run(config)

-We can now perform an operation on these values by creating accessing the values directly.
+We can now perform an operation on these values by accessing the values directly.

 .. code-block:: python